Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 2) the prediction of intervals that allow us to find patterns in stochastic sequences.
-Another way in which difficult to quantify systems can be turned into mathematical grist is through interval and difference computing.
+Another way in which difficult to quantify systems can be turned into mathematical grist is through interval and difference computing [4].
 Interval and difference computing requires us to define these features in the system of interest.

+Interval computation can also be done using neural models [5].

 3) geometric generativity and isometric networks.